DanialSaleem14/Stop-the-Ball/README.md

 4. Game Overview

 "Stop the Ball" is a simple and addictive arcade-style game that provides a fun and engaging experience for players.
-The objective of the game is to catch falling balls by controlling a circular object positioned at the bottom of the screen.
-The player must move their object horizontally to align with the descending balls and successfully catch them.
+The objective of the game is to stop falling balls by controlling a circular object positioned at the bottom of the screen.
+The player must move their object horizontally to align with the descending balls and successfully stop them.

 The game's mechanics are easy to understand, making it accessible to a wide range of players.
-It requires quick reflexes and precise hand-eye coordination to effectively maneuver the player's object and catch as many balls as possible.
+It requires quick reflexes and precise hand-eye coordination to effectively maneuver the player's object and stop as many balls as possible.
 The gameplay becomes progressively challenging as the speed of the falling balls increases, testing the player's agility and reaction time.

 With its fast-paced gameplay and simple controls, "Stop the Ball" offers an enjoyable experience for players looking for a quick gaming session or a casual gaming option.
 Its addictive nature encourages players to continuously improve their catching skills and aim for higher scores, fostering a sense of achievement and competition.